NekoDrone/serenity/README.md

+# Serenity
+If you would like to use this bot for yourself, please follow the instructions to cloning this repo below.
-# serenity
+# Setup
-A chat bot running in Telegram for personal use.
+WIP